Skip to main content

 Experimental verification

-Experimental verification aims to obtain or practically verify knowledge, experience, and suggestions for the creation of alternative educational programmes, verification of foreign models or their application onto the conditions of schools and school facilities.
+Subjects of experimental verification may include goals, methods and means of education, educational programmes, forms and means of pupil assessment, the concept of work with gifted pupils, and pupils with unsatisfactory results.
+Or pupils with special educational needs.
+Experimental verification aims to obtain or practically verify knowledge, experience, and suggestions for the creation of alternative educational programmes, verification of foreign models or their application to the conditions of schools and school facilities.

-Guarantors of experimental verification are obliged to submit the continuous and final evaluation report on the experimental verification to the Ministry of Education, Science, Research and Sport of the Slovak Republic.
+Guarantors of experimental verification are obliged to submit the continuous and final evaluation report on the experimental verification to the Ministry of Education, Research, Development, and Youth of the Slovak Republic.
 Every year, the ministry publishes the Evaluation of experimental verification in gymnasiums, secondary vocational schools, schools of applied arts and secondary sports school in the Slovak Republic (Vyhodnotenie experimentálneho overovania v gymnáziách, stredných odborných školách, školách umeleckého priemyslu a stredných športových školách v Slovenskej republike) for the respective school year.